Crossing the Finish Line Again – Mom Remedies Running Injury with Physical Therapy

 Christy Leonard took up the sport of running as a way to stay healthy, but it soon became an important stress-reliever for this busy mom of three who balances family with a full-time job.

 “I wouldn’t know what to do if I didn’t have running,” Leonard said.

 While training for the Cowtown Marathon, her healthy hobby came to a halt.
 She experienced an injury that completely stopped her running career.
 She tried everything she could imagine to treat it — seeing a chiropractor, practicing yoga, even trying cryotherapy — but nothing brought her the relief she needed to get back on her feet again.

 “I was still clueless as to what it was,” she said.
 “It was basically a mystery diagnosis.”

-Seeking help and hope, Leonard visited Damond Blueitt, M.D., a primary care sports medicine physician at Orthopedic Specialty Associates, a Texas Health Physicians Group practice.
+Seeking help and hope, Leonard visited Damond Blueitt, M.D., a primary care sports medicine physician on the medical staff at Texas Health Fort Worth and Orthopedic Specialty Associates, a Texas Health Physicians Group practice.
 X-ray tests of her leg were inconclusive, and an initial MRI showed some inflammation along the hip muscle.
 Rest and physical therapy were recommended, but only brought temporary relief.